jonback40/javelin-bp/README.md

 ```

 ###Additional Files
-Located within the `ai` directory are several Adobe Illustrator files and SVG files that come packaged with newly generated site templates.
+Located within the `./ai` directory are several Adobe Illustrator files and `.svg` files that come packaged with newly generated site templates.
 These are just placeholders and are meant to be replaced.
 The `.ai` files are also placeholders and are meant to be edited and saved over.